cleansoup/Game/README.md

-This is an unspecified game at the moment.
-Therefore, this README is useless.
+This is a pong clone with added networking for 2 players.